 - Violations: Any violation that has not been corrected relating to the property, in accordance with local, state, or federal laws or regulations

 - Presence of Asbestos or Lead Paint: Harmful chemicals that may be found in the construction of older homes

 This list is not complete.
 Talk to your realtor to get a current copy of Illinois’ seller’s disclosure list.
 If the seller knowingly conceals anything on this list, you have the right to take legal action.

 There are some things to consider when looking to buy a condominium as well.
 There might be some restrictions with the deed or code.
-It would be a good idea to get a copy of the minutes from the last few meetings that the condominium's board held.
+It is a good idea to get a copy of the minutes from the last few meetings that the condominium’s board held.
 This will show you any recent problems or planned expenses that may affect you.

 Home Warranty Protection

 If you’re purchasing a newly built home, the builder/developer may offer a full or limited warranty on materials and workmanship, typically for one year from the date of purchase.
 At closing, the builder will also assign to you the manufacturer’s warranties that were provided to them for materials, appliances, and fixtures.

 If you’re purchasing a resale home, you can buy warranties that will protect you against most ordinary breakdowns for at least the first year of ownership.
 The seller may also offer you a warranty as part of the overall package.